Peak District, Derbyshire Holiday July 1999 - page 2

 |

-The Corkscrew has been at Alton Towers for many years and has two double
+The Corkscrew has been at Alton Towers for many years and has two

-mid week day the queues were lengthy.
+on the dull mid week day of our visit the queues were lengthy.

 |